 How Is Shavuot Observed?

-So how is Shavuot celebrated today?
-Traditionally Shavuot is celebrated by joining with a group and staying up all night long searching for gems, asking questions, and standing in awe of this beautiful Torah that God gave Isra’el on this day so many years ago.
+Traditionally Shavuot is celebrated by joining with a group and staying up all night reading scripture, searching for gems, asking questions, and standing in awe of the beautiful Torah God gave Israel on this day so many years ago.

 You begin the night with a meal and plenty of caffeine.
-If you’re in a smaller group, you may want to create an agenda that will help balance Bible study, worship, discussion, and even Bible games to keep the energy up especially in the late hours of the night.
+Groups may to create an agenda to help balance Bible study, worship, discussion, and even Bible games to keep the energy up, especially in the late hours of the night.

-After the sun rises, it’s time for a big celebratory breakfast meal and then off to sleep!
-Unless you’d rather push through further of course.
-Shavuot lasts for two days.
-On the Hebrew calendar the day begins at dusk, so in 2021 Shavuot begins at sunset on May 16 until nightfall on May 18.
+After the sun rises, it’s time for a big celebratory breakfast and then off to sleep!
+Unless you’d rather push through, of course: Shavuot lasts two days.
+On the Hebrew calendar, the day begins at dusk, so in 2021 Shavuot begins at sunset on May 16 until nightfall on May 18.

-More on how specifically Shavuot is traditionally observed here.
+You can learn more about how Shavuot is traditionally observed here.

-Shavuot is meant to be a night full of the power of Sinai and for Christians, full of the power of Sinai and Acts.
+Shavuot is meant to be a night full of the power of Sinai; for Christians it’s full of the power of Sinai and Acts.
 The night is full of the power and redemption that comes with being a people dedicated and devoted to living off of every word that comes from the mouth of God.